spark2k06/PCXT_MiSTer/TASKS.md

     writes if they mask real hardware behavior.
 - Acceptance:
   - EGA BIOS can program registers and memory before the first selected frame.
+- Completed:
+  - Added `EGA_VIDEO_SELECTION_AUDIT.md` covering EGA memory decode, I/O
+    visibility before display selection, the RGB/sync output mux, and the `ega_video_active` / `ega_video_pending` activation heuristic.
+  - The audit verifies that EGA register I/O is gated by `ega_enabled`, not `ega_display_sel`, so BIOS and game probes can program EGA before the first selected EGA frame.
+  - The audit verifies that outer EGA VRAM decode uses GC Misc memory-map selection and masks overlapping CGA/Tandy/HGC windows with `~ega_mem_select`.
+  - The delayed activation heuristic is recorded as a PCXT output-mux policy and a platform-smoke follow-up risk, not as EGA hardware semantics.
+  - `git diff --check` passed for the staged EGA-701 documentation changes.

 ### EGA-702 - Preserve CGA/HGC/Tandy Coexistence